Tiquipaya Municipality

 Tiquipaya Municipality is the third municipal section of the Quillacollo Province in the Cochabamba Department, Bolivia.
 Its seat is Tiquipaya.

+Known as the "City of Flowers", the city is home to many dairy farmers and is known to be a highly visited and productive area, with a surprising climatic diversity due to the valleys, plateaus and subtropical regions.

 Cantons

 The municipality consists of only one canton, Tiquipaya Canton.
 It is identical to the municipality.